wso2/docs-ei/en/micro-integrator/docs/references/connectors/exporting-artifacts.md

 ## Exporting Integration Logic as a CApp

-**CApp (Carbon Application)** is the deployable artefact on the Enterprise Integrator runtime.
+**CApp (Carbon Application)** is the deployable artifact on the Enterprise Integrator runtime.
 Let us see how we can export integration logic we developed into a CApp along with the connector.

 ### Creating Connector Exporter Project